How to Do Crypto Accounting for Companies With a Native Token

 - Generation of compliant, audit-ready financial reports.

-One recommended solution is Breezing, a crypto subledger tool designed to help companies track their native token activity.
-Breezing is currently the only tool that allows you to set custom pricing for your native token at different points in time, enabling automatic, real-time valuation updates—crucial for companies managing their own tokens with variable pricing milestones.
-You can see this feature in action in the video below.
+Breezing connects directly with Xero and QuickBooks, and is currently the only tool that allows you to set custom pricing for your native token at different points in time, enabling automatic, real-time valuation updates, crucial for companies managing tokens with variable pricing milestones.

 Video Guide